- Bears and Tigers are two of the most fearsome predators in the natural world.

 Polar Bear vs Siberian Tiger: Size

-Based upon their size, polar bears outclass Siberian tigers in terms of length and mass.
+Based on their size, polar bears outclass Siberian tigers in terms of length and mass.
 Male polar bears generally average between 7 feet, 10 inches, and 9 feet, 10 inches long, and weigh from 770 to 1,500 pounds.
 However, especially large polar bears can reach up to 11 feet tall and weigh over 2,000 pounds.
 Meanwhile, most male Siberian tigers measure between 5 feet, 3 inches, and 6 feet, 6 inches long (without the tail), and weigh from 397 to 650 pounds.
 While large specimens can reach up to 10 feet long and weigh nearly 900 pounds, that means that even the largest Siberian tigers would be barely larger than the smallest polar bears.
 Given this information, the polar bear possesses an advantage when it comes to strength and size.
 Advantage: Polar Bear

 Polar Bear vs Siberian Tiger: Speed